What types of events does the Beard House host? How often?

 What is the programming committee?
 Who is on it?

-The programming committee and its chairman meet monthly to recommend chefs and events to the director of house programming.
-The committee is made up of a group of food and wine professionals and gastronomic enthusiasts who volunteer their time to the Foundation.
+The programming committee reports to the director of house programming to recommend chefs and events.
+The committee is made up of food and wine professionals and gastronomic enthusiasts who volunteer their time to the Foundation.
 Their participation broadens the field of qualifying chefs, provides perspective from outside of the Foundation, and brings various areas of expertise and knowledge to the chef selection process.
 The director of house programming retains the final decision in extending invitations and scheduling events.

 Are events at the Beard House related to the James Beard Foundation Awards?

-No. Events at the James Beard House are independent of the Beard Awards, though we are honored to welcome award winners to perform at the house from time to time for various events.
+No. Events at the James Beard House are independent of the Beard Awards, though we are honored to welcome award winners to cook at the house from time to time for various events.

 Do chefs get press coverage for participating in a Beard House event?

 The James Beard Foundation welcomes the media at our events, but the responsibility of inviting the press and purchasing seats for them is solely the responsibility of the participating chef/restaurant.

 Do chefs and restaurants have to be members of the James Beard Foundation to be invited to cook at the Beard House?

 No. Chefs and restaurants are considered based on their merit, their menu, and their ability to execute a banquet dinner for up to 80 guests.
 Once a chef, winemaker, or guest speaker is invited to participate in a Beard House event he/she will receive a complimentary Food and Beverage Professional–level membership to the James Beard Foundation for one year.